 World Class City

 Toronto’s international profile has boosted to that of a world class city.
 Toronto has been recognized as Canada’s “tech hub” and has been called the Silicon Valley of the North.
-It was just named the fourth city on the list of The Most Liveable Cities according to the Global Liveability Report and ranked seventh on the list of 2017’s World Happiness Report.
+It was just named the fourth city on the list of The Most Liveable Cities according to the Global Liveability Report, continues to rank in the Top 5 of the Economist’s Most Liveable Cities, and ranked seventh on the list of 2017’s World Happiness Report.

-Toronto is a world class city but compared to other world class cities in the U.S. and frankly, the world, you’re paying less per square foot — it’s kind of like you’re getting a deal.
+Toronto is a world class city but compared to other world class cities in the U.S.— and frankly, anywhere in the world — you’re paying less per square foot.
+It’s kind of like you’re getting a deal.

 The Toronto Region’s population base is one of the fastest growing in Canada.
 Toronto has more than twice the proportion of recent immigrants (8.4%) as Canada (3.5%) with approximately two million more expected by 2023 .
 Adding to the trend is Canada’s low dollar and high quality of living (16th in the world) making Toronto an ideal home for migrating foreigners .